coreinfrastructure/best-practices-badge/doc/security.md

 When it was publicly reported we were alerted.
-In less than an hour from the time the vulnerability was publicly reported we were alerted, updated the library, ran the full test suite, and deployed the fixed version.
+In less than an hour from the time the vulnerability was publicly reported we were alerted, updated the library, ran the full test suite, and deployed the fixed version to our production site.

+This automatic detection and remediation process does *not* cover the underlying execution platform (e.g., kernel, system packages such as the C and Ruby runtime, and the database system (PostgreSQL)).
+We depend on the underlying platform provider (Heroku) to update those components and restart as necessary when a vulnerability in those components is discovered (that service is one of the key reasons we pay them!).

 ### MITM countered when obtaining reused components